Log in

 We encourage posts to continue developing their approaches to Climate Change management, including participating in initiatives to build resilience to climate change within their own organisations and in the wider community, through employee education and outreach programmes.

-NB: All figures rounded to two significant figures
+NB: All emission figures are rounded to the nearest thousand

 Posts face a significant challenge in reducing the carbon intensity of letter mail deliveries in an environment of falling letter mail demand.
 With the growth in parcel demand showing no signs of abating, we expect to see the inverse trend for parcel delivery efficiency.